 Bake the spinach and artichoke puff pastry swirls for about 25 to 30 minutes, rotating the pans partway through.
 The puff pastry pinwheels should be golden brown.
 The cheese gets bubbly and crisps up beautifully within the spirals.

-Depending on the resistance of your parchment paper brand these will either slide right off is stick a little in the middle where the cheese melts, but gently pry them free with a spatula with minimal effort.
+Depending on the resistance of your parchment paper brand these will either slide right off or stick a little in the middle where the cheese melts, but gently pry them free with a spatula with minimal effort.
 Serve them warm or at room temperature.

 These spinach and artichoke pinwheels will be super crispy the day they are baked and soften significantly by day 2.
 They are still tasty but the texture won’t be the same, so bake them the day you plan to serve them.